schmunk42/yii2-giiant/docs/30-using-providers.md

 data via AJAX and so on.

 With Giiant Providers you can create a queue of instances which may provide custom code depending on more complex rules.
-Take a look at some existing [giiant providers](https://github.com/schmunk42/yii2-giiant/tree/master/crud/providers).
+Take a look at some existing [giiant providers](https://github.com/schmunk42/yii2-giiant/tree/master/src/generators/crud/providers).

-Configure providers, add this to your provider list in the form or command configuration:
+To configure providers, add this to your provider list in the form or command configuration:

-    \schmunk42\giiant\generators\crud\providers\EditorProvider,
-    \schmunk42\giiant\generators\crud\providers\SelectProvider,
-    \schmunk42\giiant\generators\crud\providers\OptsProvider,
+    \schmunk42\giiant\generators\crud\providers\extensions\EditorProvider,
+    \schmunk42\giiant\generators\crud\providers\core\OptsProvider,

-And configure the settings of the provider, add setting via dependecy injection this to your application config, eg. in `console/config/bootstrap.php`:
+And to configure the settings of the provider, add settings via dependecy injection to your application config, e.g. in `console/config/bootstrap.php`:

     \Yii::$container->set(
-        'schmunk42\giiant\generators\crud\providers\EditorProvider',
+        \schmunk42\giiant\generators\crud\providers\extensions\EditorProvider::class,
         [
             'columnNames' => ['description']
         ]